Voting

 Why should you vote?

 In a democracy, voting is our superpower.
 We get to choose the future.
-And yet, in the last local body elections in New Plymouth, only 45% of people voted.
+And yet, in the last local body elections in New Plymouth, only 45% of eligible people voted.
 That is less than half.
 In my book, that doesn’t count as democracy.

 This September, you get to elect people to represent you on Council.
 The Council are responsible for our libraries, parks, roads, water, and for supporting our community in many other ways.
 You have a say in who is at the table – these are the people that you can approach if you think the Council can do things differently, do things better.
-You can choose your representatives, so make sure you get out and vote for someone who can represent you
+You can choose your representatives, so make sure you get out and vote for someone who can represent you.

 How to vote?